judywangstat/HCP/README.md

 Once the paths are correctly set, simply click on the `main.R` file in each folder to run the program directly.
 The results will be automatically saved in the corresponding folder.

 ### Example

+### Example
+For a single master
+code file implementing the proposed method, simply run CD4_HCP.R in Table 3 folder.